forderud/ComSamples/README.md

 <sup>[1]</sup> Globally Unique Identifier (GUID) are 128bit values typically expressed as a `{xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx}` hexadecimal string.
 Must be globally unique, so they **cannot be copied between projects**.
 Typically generated with the `uuidgen.exe` tool from a Developer Command Prompt.

-<sup>[2]</sup> Neither COM interfaces nor their associated datastructures or enumerations can be changed after an external release, since that would break compatibility with existing code.
+<sup>[2]</sup> Neither COM interfaces nor their associated data structures or enumerations can be changed after an external release, since that would break compatibility with existing code.
 Developers instead need to create a new interface with a new GUID when changes are required.
 It's then common to add a version number suffix to the interface name as versioning scheme.

 ### COM server types
 COM servers can be compiled as either: